-Today I want to share my favorite Christmas gifts to give that you can make with your children!
+Today I want to share my favorite Christmas gifts to give that you can make with your kids.

 Finally, brothers and sisters, whatever is true,